 33. Write letters to her and mail them when you go out of town for work.

-34. Start a text chain with her and other members of your family for jokes and other fun conversations.
+34. Start a text chain with your tween daughter and other members of your family for jokes and other fun conversations.

 35. Ask her questions and really listen when she answers.